yast/yast-autoinstallation/doc/network_scenarios.md

   udev rules and sysconfig network configuration files because by default `keep_net_config?` is considered as **true**.

-  And about DNS, as no network section is provided then it will write the proposed by NetworkAutoconfiguration.
-It's important to remark because in case of exists it won't be written yet.
+  And about DNS, as no network section is provided, it will write the configuration proposed by NetworkAutoconfiguration.
+It's important to point it out because in case of exists it won't be written.

 2. **Autoinstallation with `keep_install_network = true`**

-  If we just add the networking section with the `keep_install_network=true` the result should be the same as previously so just add a static configuration for the `eth0` interface, a default route and DNS configuration.
+  In case that the networking section contains the `keep_install_network=true` the result should be the same as previously.
+The profile has been modified with a static configuration for the `eth0` interface, a default route and with the addition of DNS configuration.

    ```xml
 <profile xmlns="http://www.suse.com/1.0/yast2ns" xmlns:config="http://www.suse.com/1.0/configns">